TurBLiMP: A Turkish Benchmark of Linguistic Minimal Pairs: Turkish Morphosyntax NLP

+For instance, the subordination structure in Example \ref{ex:2} can be intuitively conveyed as `I know the liking of Gaye by Elif'.
+Here, the nominalized verb `like' takes an accusative case suffix as the object of `know', but also a possessive agreement suffix corresponding to the genitive suffix taken by the subordinate subject `Elif'.

-In general, agglutinative languages have been shown to be particularly challenging for neural models \cite{gerz-etal-2018-relation,cotterell-etal-2016-sigmorphon,park-etal-2021-morphology,arnett-bergen-2025-language}.
+In general, agglutinative languages such as Finnish, Tamil, Basque, Indonesian or Japanese have been shown to be particularly challenging for neural models \cite{gerz-etal-2018-relation,cotterell-etal-2016-sigmorphon,park-etal-2021-morphology,arnett-bergen-2025-language}.
 Focusing on Turkish, \citet{Ataman2017LinguisticallyMV} established that fixed vocabulary constraints combined with suboptimal sub-word segmentation significantly impair neural machine translation performance for agglutinative languages. \citet{ismayilzada-etal-2025-evaluating} studied LLMs' ability to produce and systematically understand novel well-formed combinations of morphemes in Turkish and Finnish, and reported limited morphological generalization.
 These findings suggest that studying flexible-order, morphologically rich languages like Turkish can provide unique insights into the true linguistic capabilities of LMs beyond surface fluency.